garvitvirmani/crud-react-ts-strapi/README.md

 ✔️ Tabel is showed in Home Component (but built globally in App comp as side comp will need to acess it)

 ✔️ Typescript

+I had already made a simillar crud app and was very busy , so i am submitting this appologies ,hope you understand